fablabnk/PCB-SummerSchool/SESSION3.md

 	- Improve signal integrity (critical in high-speed or mixed-signal)
 - You can still route traces on the the same copper layer as a plane!

-### Routing tracks and vias: tips and tricks
+### Routing Tracks and Vias: Tips and Tricks

+- Highlighting nets using the 'nets' view
-- selection top left key
+- Highlighting with the 'backtick' key
-- track
+- Edit pre-defined track widths and via sizes
+- Purpose of the 'U' icon
+- Autorouting
+- Routing modes: Highlight, shove, walkaround